filipgraniczny/spring-demo/src/main/java/com/filipgraniczny/springdemo/readme.md

 - `@Qualifier("%nameOfRepo%")`: identifies which repository class we want to inject.
 This is added before the parameter type in the constructor.
 - `@RestController`: enables the class to have methods that respond to REST calls
 - `@PostMapping`: tells Spring that this method will be used with a POST request
+- `@GetMapping`: tells Spring that the method will be used with a GET request
 - `@JsonProperty("%propertyName%")`: when put in front of the model class constructor's parameters, it maps an incoming REST json property to that parameter.
 - `@RequestBody`: Tells the POST-mapped method to get the selected method parameter from the POST request's body (it is placed before the appropriate parameter)
 - `@RequestMapping("%url%)`: sets the endpoint URL for the controller class (ex: `"api/v1/person"`)